Attention Latch: When Agents Stay Anchored to Stale Instructions¶

 If all three hold, the cause is structural over-squashing rather than ambiguous wording.

-Shehata and Li (2026) located the Attention Stability Boundary empirically across 9K trajectories on MultiWOZ 2.2.
+Shehata and Li (2026) mapped the Attention Stability Boundary empirically across 9K trajectories on MultiWOZ 2.2.
 On the hardest tier — a semantic-hijacked 3-hop multi-fact synthesis task — vanilla ReAct on GPT-5.4 collapsed to 0.1% success (Shehata & Li, 2026).
-The boundary is reached when:
+The agent crosses the boundary when:

 - Histories are long enough for cumulative weight to dominate.